cvs-health/testilo/README.md

 - Create a target list and save it as a text file (with tab-delimited items in newline-delimited lines) in the `targetLists` subdirectory of the `process.env.SPECDIR` directory.
 Name the file `x.tsv`, where `x` is the list ID.
 - In the Testilo project directory, execute this statement:
-    - `node call batch i`
+    - `node call batch i w`

-In this statement, replace `i` with the list ID.
+In this statement, replace `i` with the list ID and `w` with a description of the batch.

 The `call` module will retrieve the named target list.
 The `batch` module will convert the target list to a batch.